30) Oscar - Chelsea to Shanghai SIPG (£52m, 2017)

 12) Virgil van Dijk - Southampton to Liverpool (£75m, 2018)

-With the Dutchman at the back, Liverpool reached the 2018 Champions League final, and their previously fragile defence is now the sturdiest in the Premier League, conceding just 13 goals after 23 matches this season.
+With the Dutchman at the back, Liverpool reached the Champions League final two years in a row, and their previously fragile defence is now among the sturdiest in the Premier League.

 Rated by many as one of the world's best centre backs, Van Dijk has shown that a good defender is worth his weight in gold.
 The likes of Kalidou Koulibaly, Milan Skriniar and Matthijs de Ligt could soon be changing hands for similar fees.